King's Cross fire: Legacy

 By 1997, the majority of the recommendations of the Fennell report had been implemented, with safety improvements including the removal of any hazardous materials, CCTV fitted in stations, installation of fire alarms and sensors and the issuing of personal radios to staff.
 In addition to the report's recommendations, London Regional Transport removed polyurethane gloss paint from ceilings above escalators; as The Times reported in 1989, analysis of the victims determined that at least 23 of the 31, including Townsley, had been killed not by the fire but by inhaling cyanide from the smoke of the burning paint, which had been installed to counter spray-paint graffiti.
-A witness at the inquiry, Patrick Toseland, had reported finding lethal cyanide levels in the majority of victims he had examined, but the point was not made in the final report.
+A witness at the inquiry, Patrick Toseland, reported finding lethal cyanide levels in the majority of victims he had examined but the point was not made in the final report.

 London Underground was also recommended by the Fennell Report to investigate "passenger flow and congestion in stations and take remedial action".
 Consequently, parliamentary bills were tabled to permit London Underground to improve and expand the busiest and most congested stations, such as London Bridge, Tottenham Court Road, Holborn and King's Cross St Pancras.

-Since then, major tube stations have been upgraded and expanded to increase capacity and improve safety.
+Subsequently, major tube stations have been upgraded and expanded to increase capacity and improve safety.
 London Bridge was upgraded in conjunction with the Jubilee Line Extension project, which opened in 1999, King's Cross St Pancras was substantially upgraded and expanded as a component of the High Speed 1 project in the late 2000s, and Tottenham Court Road was expanded as part of the Crossrail project in the mid-2010s.

 The fire also led to improvement in firefighters' equipment: yellow plastic leggings that melted in the heat and rubber gloves that limited movement were replaced with more effective clothing.

-Six firemen received certificates of commendation for their actions at the fire, including Station Officer Townsley who was given the award posthumously.
-Townsley was also posthumously awarded the George Medal.
+Six firefighters received certificates of commendation for their actions at the fire, including Station Officer Townsley who was given the award posthumously.
+Townsley was also posthumously awarded the George Medal, the UK's highest civilian bravery award.

 Soon after the fire a commemoration service was held at St Pancras Church.
 Further commemoration services were held on 18 November 2002, the 15th anniversary of the blaze, on the 20th anniversary in 2007 at the station itself, on the 25th anniversary in 2012 at the Church of the Blessed Sacrament near the station, and on the 30th anniversary in 2017 at the station, with the laying of a wreath.

 Memorial plaques commemorating the disaster were installed at St Pancras Church, unveiled by Diana, Princess of Wales, and at King's Cross station.